justinsimmons/go-coinbase/README.md

 | [Commit Convert Trade](https://docs.cloud.coinbase.com/advanced-trade-api/reference/retailbrokerageapi_commitconverttrade) | Commits a convert trade with a specified trade ID, source currency, and target currency. | ❌ |
 | [Get Convert Trade](https://docs.cloud.coinbase.com/advanced-trade-api/reference/retailbrokerageapi_getconverttrade) | Gets a list of information about a convert trade with a specified trade ID, source currency, and target currency. | ❌ |
 | [Get Unix Time](https://docs.cloud.coinbase.com/advanced-trade-api/reference/retailbrokerageapi_getunixtime) | Get the current time from the Coinbase Advanced API. | ✅ |

+✅ = Implemented and fully tested.
+⚠️ = Implemented but not able to test.
+❌ = Not implemented but on roadmap.

 ## Order Management